Candlewick (character): Adaptations

 Lampwick appears in the 2008 Pinocchio miniseries, played by Thomas Sangster.
 The miniseries is more faithful to the book; Lampwick has a much bigger role than in the Disney film, and he dies toward the end.
 This also develops him somewhat more, as it implies (though fans of the book or various film versions may have analyzed him this way anyway) that his lawlessness and cynicism comes from having a horrible father, as he tells Pinocchio before he dies that if he had had a father like Geppetto, he may have turned out more like Pinocchio, and his loyalty to Pinocchio is very apparent too, although most versions do imply their bond is quite strong.

 Lampwick appears in the 2012 Italian animated film Pinocchio, voiced by Paolo Ruffini in the Italian and Noah Bernett in the English dub while also being renamed to Wickley.
 Like in the 1940 Disney version, his fate is left unknown after he is turned into a donkey.

-In the 2013 American animated web series RWBY one of the main antagonists, Roman Torchwick, alludes to Candlewick.
+In the 2013 American animated web series RWBY one of the villains, Roman Torchwick, alludes to Candlewick.
 The character's appearance is also based on the Disney version of the character, Lampwick, as they both have no respect for the law.

 In the live-action Italian film Pinocchio (2019), co-written, directed and co-produced by Matteo Garrone, Lucignolo (who keeps his Italian name in the English version) is portrayed by Alessio Di Domenicantonio, while his English dub voice is provided by Vittorio Thermes.
 Like in the 1940 Disney version and the 2012 animated movie, his fate is left unknown after he is turned into a donkey.

-In the 2022 live-action Disney remake, Lampwick is portrayed by Lewin Lloyd.